10 Cool Ways to Teach with Word Clouds

 Here is another Tagxedo image of the first chapter of George Orwell’s Animal Farm.
 Notice words that pertain to the above topics about character, setting, and theme.

-- Use a Wordle as a pre-reading activity.
-Before you read, create a Wordle out of the story’s first chapter, or the entire story or poem.
+- Use a word cloud as a pre-reading activity.
+Before you read, create a cloud out of the story’s first chapter, or the entire story or poem.
 Give students time to really peruse it as they wonder about the text.
 Here are some possible questions:

 - Who do you think the main characters will be?